Good evening :)

 3. Which ETF is best in India?

 ETFs in India vary in terms of performance and returns.
 Some ETFs have shown strong performance over the past year.
-These includes:
+These include selections from the broader NSE ETF list:

 1. DSP Silver ETF